-The User Application uses either of these mechanisms to mark the data payload of a transmitted TLP as poisoned:
+The user application uses either of these mechanisms to mark the data payload of a transmitted TLP as poisoned:

 - Set EP = 1 in the TLP header.
-This mechanism can be used if the payload is known to be poisoned when the first DWORD of the header is presented to the core on the AXI4-Stream interface. - Assert (tx_err_fwd) s_axis_tx_tuser[1] for at least one valid data transfer cycle any time during the packet transmission, as shown in Figure 3-12.
+This mechanism can be used if the payload is known to be poisoned when the first DWORD of the header is presented to the core on the AXI4-Stream interface. - Assert s_axis_tx_tuser[1] (tx_err_fwd) for at least one valid data transfer cycle any time during the packet transmission, as shown in Figure 3-12.
 This causes the core to set EP = 1 in the TLP header when it transmits the packet onto the PCI Express fabric.
-This mechanism can be used if the User Application does not know whether a packet could be poisoned at the start of packet transmission.
-Use of terr_fwd is not supported for packets when (tx_str) s_axis_tx_tuser[2] is asserted (streamed transmit packets).
+This mechanism can be used if the user application does not know whether a packet could be poisoned at the start of packet transmission.
+Use of terr_fwd is not supported for packets when s_axis_tx_tuser[2] (tx_str) is asserted (streamed transmit packets).
 In streaming mode, you can optionally discontinue the packet if it becomes corrupted.
-See Discontinuing Transmission of Transaction by Source, page 55 for details on discontinuing packets.
+See Discontinuing Transmission of Transaction by Source, page 51 for details on discontinuing packets.

-When ECRC is being used, instead of setting the EP bit of the TLP to forward an error, the User Application should nullify TLPs with errors by asserting the $src_dsc(s_axis_tx_tuser[3])$ block input for the TLP and report the error using the cfg_err interface.
+When ECRC is being used, instead of setting the EP bit of the TLP to forward an error, the user application should nullify TLPs with errors by asserting the src_dsc(s_axis_tx_tuser[3]) block input for the TLP and report the error using the cfg_err interface.